 Why Sweet Wine Should be on Your List

-A lot of people say they don’t like sweet wine, and it’s understandable because some bad versions are really, really bad.
-We can all insert names here of examples of why we’re too good for it, but this article is not about those kinds of wines.
-The wines we’ll be discussing today take great skill to create and are deep, layered, and complex.
-These vibrant wines are perfect for wintery nights and for the kick-off of Winelala’s Winter Edition articles!
+A lot of people say they don’t like sweet wine, and it’s understandable why, because some bad versions are really, really bad.
+We can all likely tell tales of sweet wine drinking gone wrong (at least I can - hello, and goodbye forever, strawberry flavored Boones Mill!!)
+But before giving into flashbacks of freshman year and skipping this article, rest assured that the wines we discuss below take great skill to create and are deep, layered, and complex.
+Dessert wines are perfect for wintery nights, and for the kick-off of Winelala’s Winter Edition articles!

 While all wine is a reflection of the land, the grapes, and the winemaker from which it came, sweet wine in particular is a celebration of the human element.
 Different production techniques result in different sweet styles and these wines can be red, white, or pink.
 Well done sweet wine can literally and quantifiably be some of the most satisfying wine in the world.